adrybakov/wulfric/docs/source/user-guide/conventions/bravais-lattices/orc/index.rst

 .. note::

-    All six changes of the cell preserve handiness of the original one.
+    All six changes of the cell preserve the handiness of the original one.

 Edge cases
 ==========